45+ Web Performance Interview Questions 2025: Core Web Vitals, Caching & Optimization

 CLS (Cumulative Layout Shift)Visual stability< 0.10.1-0.25> 0.25

-LCP measures when the largest visible element finishes rendering—usually a hero image, heading, or text block.
+LCP measures when the largest visible element finishes rendering in the viewport.
+This is usually a hero image, heading, or large text block.
+It represents the point at which users perceive the page as "loaded" even if other elements are still loading.

 <!-- Preload critical resources -->